Economic policy environment

 Interest rate situation

-In common with other sectors, banks are undergoing constant structural change, adapting their business models, processes and structures to reflect the economic situation, new technologies and changing customer needs.
+In common with other sectors, banks are undergoing constant structural change, adapting their business models, processes and structures to reflect economic and social trends, new technologies and changing customer needs.

 Regulation of the banks and financial markets plays a key role in the attractiveness and competitiveness of the financial centre.
-Switzerland is also among the best-placed countries in the second edition of the Global Financial Regulation, Transparency, and Compliance Index (GFRTCI).1
+Switzerland is also among the best-placed countries in the third edition of the Global Financial Regulation, Transparency, and Compliance Index (GFRTCI).19

 An attractive tax environment and effective compliance rules are key locational advantages for the financial sector.
 Alongside taxation of banks’ own activities, a major issue is regulations to ensure that customers comply with their own tax obligations.